blockchain-unica/blockchain-unica/README.md

 # News

 - **08/2022** Invited talk at [FMBC 2022](https://fmbc.gitlab.io/2022/)
+- **06/2022** Massimo Bartoletti will give a lecture about DeFi at the [3rd Blockchain and Distributed Ledger Technology School](https://www.agile-group.org/blockchainsummerschool/)
-- **06/2022** Massimo Bartoletti and Roberto Zunino will give a BitML tutorial at [Discotec 2022](https://www.discotec.org/2022/tutorials)
+- **06/2022** Massimo Bartoletti and Roberto Zunino have given a tutorial on BitML at [Discotec 2022](https://www.discotec.org/2022/tutorials)
 - **05/2022** Launched the CfP for the [International School on Algorand Smart Contracts](https://algorand-school.github.io/algorand-school/)
+- **05/2022** Our paper [Maximizing Extractable Value from Automated Market Makers](https://arxiv.org/abs/2106.01870) has been presented at [Financial Cryptography 2022](https://fc22.ifca.ai/program.html)
 - **04/2022** Launched the CfP for the [3rd Blockchain and Distributed Ledger Technology School](https://www.agile-group.org/blockchainsummerschool/)
 - **03/2022** Massimo Bartoletti received the 2021 Best Reviewer Award from [Blockchain: Research and Applications (BCRA)](https://www.sciencedirect.com/journal/blockchain-research-and-applications/vol/3/issue/1)
 - **03/2022** Invited talk at [BlockArch 2022](https://ww2.inf.ufg.br/~insight/blockarch2022/program.html): Smart contracts in Bitcoin and BitML